KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Passed to the OOTF these values shall be in the range [0.0 - 1.0]

 Where the rangeExtension and gamma values shall be set according to HDR or SDR display.
+Note that if the target framebuffer is of a format that uses the sRGB transfer function, the gamma value may be excluded from the OOTF calculation.

 ```
 HDR